deadlyeyes322/snake/README.md

 import random, time
 ```

-- Pygame is main library that we need, It created screen for game and updated events on this screen.
+- Pygame is main library that we need, It creates screen for the game and updates events on the screen.

-- Sys and Os we need to create one function.
+- Sys and Os help us to the one function.
 ```
 def resource_path(relative_path):
   pass
 ```
-  &nbsp; &nbsp; &nbsp; &nbsp; This function help us to upload needed files for game.
+  &nbsp; &nbsp; &nbsp; &nbsp; This function helps us to load needed files for the game.

-- Random and time is Standart Python library, that we need to gane algohrithm
+- Random and Time are Standart Python libraries, that we need to gane algohrithm.

 ### Game

-Player controlled snake.
-He can go in 4 directions (Up, Down, Left, Right).
-Player need to collect apples, that randomly spawn on the screen, library random help us to randomly generation apples.
+Player controlled the snake.
+Snake can move in 4 directions (Up, Down, Left, Right).
+Player needs to collect apples, that randomly spawn on the screen, library Random help us to randomly generate apples.

 ### Functions